Otaku-Om/My-Intern-Work/README.md

 In this repo i am showing the work i have done for the major client of My Digital Marketer That major client was Internet Moguls and i had designed these landing pages for the Avi Arya

+Live Link of the landing page that i had developed during the internship https://clever-smakager-bc70bd.netlify.app